William Mattox

 REQUEST SPEAKER REQUEST INTERVIEW

-William Mattox serves as the Director of the J. Stanley Marshall Center for Educational Options at The James Madison Institute.
-In this role, he works with a wide variety of researchers, policymakers, educators, and parents to promote innovative reforms designed to make it possible for all K-12 students to obtain a high-quality education tailored to their unique needs, interests, aptitudes, and learning styles.
+William Mattox serves as the Senior Director of the J. Stanley Marshall Center for Education Freedom at The James Madison Institute.
+In this role, he works with various researchers, policymakers, educators, and parents to promote innovative reforms designed to ensure that all K-12 students can obtain a high-quality education tailored to their unique needs.

-• written numerous articles on education-related issues for a number of leading publications, including The Wall Street JournalThe Washington Post, and USA TODAY;
+• written numerous articles on education-related issues for leading publications, including The Wall Street JournalThe Washington Post, and USA TODAY;

-• presented expert testimony on education-related issues before legislative committees in Washington and in a number of state capitals;
+• presented expert testimony on education-related issues before Congressional and State legislative committees.

-• spoken at major education conferences around the country and at international meetings in Prague, Geneva, Dublin and Rome;
+• spoken at major education conferences around the country and at international meetings in Prague, Geneva, Dublin, Rome, and Madrid

-• led workshops on persuasive writing at Duke, Vanderbilt, the University of Virginia, and other prominent universities;
+• led workshops on persuasive and free speech and communication writing at Duke, Vanderbilt, the University of Virginia, and other prominent universities;

-• written supplemental curriculum guides on civic virtue, including one which won a national SPNovation Award from the State Policy Network (SPN); and
+• written supplemental curriculum guides on civic virtue, including one that won a national SPNovation Award from the State Policy Network (SPN); and

-• directed a documentary film and a number of education-related video shorts, including a feature story which won a Spark Freedom national award.
+• directed several education-related video shorts, including a feature story that won a Spark Freedom national award.

 In recent years, Mattox has been honored by the Positive Coaching Alliance at Stanford University for his work promoting character development in youth sports, by Yale University’s William F. Buckley, Jr. Program for his essay writing, and by the University of Georgia as the recipient of its Henry Grady Distinguished Alumni Award.

 Outside of JMI, Mattox serves as the advisory board chair for the Village Square, a civic organization that seeks to bridge cultural, political, religious, and racial divides.
-In this role, he spearheaded the greater Tallahassee area’s commemoration of the 100th anniversary of Jackie Robinson’s birth (in nearby Cairo).
-He has also served on the Tallahassee Civil Rights Landmark Committee, the Mary McLeod Bethune Statue Events Committee, and the John G. Riley Museum for African-American History Advisory Committee.
+In this role, he spearheaded the greater Tallahassee area commemorating the 100th anniversary of Jackie Robinson’s birth (in nearby Cairo).
+He has also served on the Tallahassee Civil Rights Landmark Committee and the Mary McLeod Bethune Statue Events Committee.